BoccheseGiacomo/gol_lm/README.md

 The installation process is manual and you need to clone/download this repository and execute it in your python environment.
 During execution a popup window will appear where you can visualize the inference process.
+Internal state variables are easy to access and the project is built in order to make it easily customizable.
 The training part is not implemented yet.

 ### Requirements